GrayPigeon/CS50/README.md

 I have heard nothing but great things from this course, and I will be sure to offer my thoughts eventually.

+This is the only time I will ever use 'new-line curly braces,' as it is mandated :/

 Course Link: https://cs50.harvard.edu/x/2020/syllabus/